Rehima1/Bank-Customer-Churn-Prediction/README.md

 This project involves predicting customer churn in the banking industry using Random Forest Classifier, and XGBoost.
 Customer churn refers to the loss of clients or customers, which is crucial for banks to predict and mitigate in order to retain valuable clients.
 The project build a predictive models based on customer data.

-Entire code can be found [here]()
+Entire code can be found [here](https://github.com/Rehima1/Bank-Customer-Churn-Prediction/blob/main/Bank_Customer_Churn_Prediction.ipynb)

 ## Features

-###- Data Preprocessing: Cleaning and preparing the dataset for analysis.
+### Data Preprocessing: Cleaning and preparing the dataset for analysis.
   <img width="623" alt="image" src="https://github.com/user-attachments/assets/add890f9-a37e-4fd1-a9ac-4520a490cfdc">

-###- Exploratory Data Analysis (EDA): Understanding data distribution and correlations.
+### Exploratory Data Analysis (EDA): Understanding data distribution and correlations.
   ![image](https://github.com/user-attachments/assets/7fabb226-da16-4422-a4d1-94110a546702)
   ![image](https://github.com/user-attachments/assets/86e04285-2630-4e74-9a52-7f6aa327d55d)

-###- Model Building: Training and evaluating multiple models such as Random Forest, and XGBoost.
+### Model Building: Training and evaluating multiple models such as Random Forest, and XGBoost.
-###- Evaluation Metrics: Assessing model performance using accuracy, confusion matrix, and other metrics.
+### Evaluation Metrics: Assessing model performance using accuracy, confusion matrix, and other metrics.
-###- Visualization: Generating visualizations for model evaluation .
+### Visualization: Generating visualizations for model evaluation .

 ## Data